SimVascular/simvascular.github.io-archive/source/documentation/userguide/_path.md

 <font color="red">**HELPFUL HINT:** </font>  To delete a point in the path, select the one you want to remove in the path treeview, then click Additional Options → Delete currently selected point.

-Build your path down as far as possible (you should be able to get to around I/S slider position 10 before things get a harder to see.
+Build your path down as far as possible (you should be able to get to around I/S slider position 10 before things get harder to see.
 To visualize the current path:

 	Tab: Paths → Manual
 	Toggle on: Display Options → Show Points, Show Spline